PunchThrough/bean-sdk-android/HACKING.md

 ## Build Process

-Here is a high level description of the build process.
+Here is a high-level description of the build process.

 1. Compile code
 2. Generate (build) artifacts